NexPlayer/Android-SDK/advanced.md

 **Returns**

-Always zero.
+Always zero, but may change in future versions.
 The return value should be ignored.

 > **Deprecated** Do not use.